Moorwe/AR-slavicin/README.md

 ## AR-slavicin

-Simple image-tracking AR demo using Three.js and MindAR.
+WebXR AR demo using Three.js.
+Place virtual objects on detected surfaces using your device's camera.

 The app is a single-page web app at `index.html`.
-Open it via a local server (camera access requires a secure origin: HTTPS or `http://localhost`).
+Open it via a local server or published URL (HTTPS required for camera access).

 **Quick start**

 Requirements:
+- ARCore/ARKit capable device (Android with Chrome, or iOS with Safari)
-- Node.js and npm (optional)
+- Node.js and npm (optional, for local testing)

-1. Install dependencies (optional — only required if you want the bundled `http-server`):
+1. Install dependencies (optional):

 ```bash
 npm install
 ```

-2. Start the local server:
+2. Start a local server:

 ```bash
 npm start
 ```

-3. Open your browser at `http://localhost:8080` and click the **Start** button in the page to grant camera access.
-Then point your camera at the target image (there's a link to the example target image in the UI).
+3. Open your browser at `http://localhost:8080`.
+Click the **AR Button** to start the AR session.
+Move your device to detect surfaces, then tap to spawn objects.

+**Supported Browsers:**
+- Chrome on Android (requires ARCore support)
+- Safari on iOS 14+ (requires ARKit support)

 Notes:
-- The project includes a lightweight `http-server` dev dependency used by the `start` script in `package.json`.
+- The project uses `http-server` as a lightweight dev dependency.
-- Browsers require a secure origin for camera access.
-Use `http://localhost` for local testing or serve the site over HTTPS.
+- Browsers require HTTPS or `localhost` for camera access due to security policies.
+- The app uses WebXR with hit-testing to detect and place objects on real-world surfaces.
-- If you don't want to install deps, you can run a quick static server with `npx http-server ./ -p 8080`.
+- If you don't have Node.js, use `npx http-server ./ -p 8080`.

-Assets removed:
-- `kostka.glb` and `marker-image.jpg` were not referenced by `index.html` and have been removed to keep the repo minimal.

 Publishing:
-- If you publish the repo with GitHub Pages (branch `main`, root), the demo will be available at `https://<your-user>.github.io/AR-slavicin/` and will run over HTTPS.
+- Deploy to GitHub Pages (branch `main`, root) for a public HTTPS URL: `https://<user>.github.io/AR-slavicin/`
+- The site will run over HTTPS and prompt for camera permission when the AR Button is clicked.

 License: MIT